elkan1788/elkan1788.github.io/content/en/post/2021/03-20-join-istio-translation-org.md

 [**`Hugo`**] (https://gohugo.io/) (based on the Go language) is one of the current mainstream static site generation engines on which Istio's official site is built, so you also need to be familiar with its use.
 Rest assured that it's very simple (for this Istio translation project, just know a running command) and believe you'll "love" it later.

-First, in the 'Hugo' official repository,  download the platform version corresponding to your computer system, https://github.com/gohugoio/hugo/releases/, unzips the download file and configures the system environment variables, and then you can use'Hugo version' onthe command line to detect the success of the 'Hugo' installation, normally outputing the following version information:
+First, in the 'Hugo' official repository,  download the platform version corresponding to your computer system, [Hugo Download](https://github.com/gohugoio/hugo/releases/), unzips the download file and configures the system environment variables, and then you can use'Hugo version' onthe command line to detect the success of the 'Hugo' installation, normally outputing the following version information:

 ```bash
 > hugo version